19hours/sg-statutes/Acts/Medical Registration Act.md

 (ii) for any other reason;

-[1/2010 wef 01/12/2010]

 (d) has failed without reasonable cause to submit to a medical examination when required to do so under section 29(4)(b);

-[1/2010 wef 01/12/2010]

-(e) has had his name removed from a register of medical practitioners in any country whose degrees or licences in medicine are recognised as a qualification entitling the holder thereof to be registered under this Act; or
+(e) has had his name removed from a register of medical practitioners in any country whose degrees or licences in medicine are recognised as a qualification entitling the holder of the degree or licence to be registered under this Act; or

-[1/2010 wef 01/12/2010]

 (f) has failed to comply with any condition or restriction of any previous registration as may have been imposed on him by the Medical Council.

-[1/2010 wef 01/12/2010]
+[1/2010]

 (4) Where the Medical Council refuses to register an applicant, the Medical Council shall by notice in writing inform the applicant of such refusal.